tobinsmit/joebangles/README.md

 # joebangles
-A degree planner that helps you organise what subjects to do when for UNSW
+A degree planner that helps you organise what subjects to do when for UNSW.
+Currently in a1.0.0

 ## User Experience
 User actions are regular points, app actions are in \* \*